Afunnilo/nodejs-bookstore-app/README.md

 This project is a Zuri Training task.
 It is a CRUD App built with node.js.
 It performs the create, read, update and delete methods on a certain data.
 The GET, POST, PUT and DELETE routes are used.
 The data is connected to a mongoose database where it is stored.

 # Usage
-Run npm index.js on the terminal to start the application and connect to port 4000 on postman
+Run node index.js on the terminal to start the application and connect to port 4000 on postman

 # Dependencies
 Express and mongoose